qiusun0215/sBIF/README.md

 # sequential Bayesian Inference Framework (sBIF)

 A method to reconstruct 3D chromatin structures of modeled single cells from Hi-C data.

 ## Compile:

 ```Bash
      cmake .
      make
 ```

 ## Usage:

 ```Bash
      sBIF [options] -i <inter_file> -c <chrm> -l <chrmLens> -s <start> -e <end> -o <out_folder>
 ```

+sBIF takes the Hi-C interaction file as input, it can be used to construct a chromatin polymer ensemble that best describe the Hi-C data.
+In each output file of Tab delimited format, there are three columns that representing the x, y and z coordinates of nodes in the simulated chromatin polymer chain.

 ## Options: <shortterm | longterm>

         -i  | --inter     REQUIRED, Hi-C interaction file in a Tab delimited format,